HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Empirical evaluation

 The results in all figures are consistent in a way that up to a certain point $F_1$ score was increasing with the increasing dimensionality.
 For the small datasets even small dimensionalities of HD vectors (e.g., $32=2^5$) led to the $F_1$ scores, which are far beyond random.
 For example, for the AskUbuntu dataset, it was $84$\,\% of the conventional $n$-gram statistics $F_1$ score.
 For the values above $512$ the performance saturation begins.
 Moreover, the improvements beyond $2048$ are marginal.
 The situation is more complicated for the 20NewsGroups dataset where for $32$-dimensional HD vectors $F_1$ score is fairly low though still better than a random guess ($0.05$).
 However, it increases steeply until $1024$ and achieves its maximum at $4096$ being $92$\,\% of the conventional $n$-gram statistics $F_1$ score.
 The dimensionalities above $4096$ showed worse results.

 When it comes to computational resources, there is a similar pattern for all the datasets.
 The train/test speed-ups and memory reduction are diminishing with the increased dimensionality of HD vectors.
 At the point when the dimensionality of HD vectors equals the size of the conventional $n$-gram statistics, both approaches consume approximately the same resources.
 These points in the figures are different because the datasets have different size of $n$-gram statistics: $3729$, $2753$, $2734$, and $192652$, for the AskUbuntu, Chatbot, WebApplication, and 20NewsGroups datasets, respectively.
 Also, for all datasets, the memory reduction is higher than the speed-ups.
 The most impressive speed-ups and reductions were observed for the 20NewsGroups dataset (e.g., $186$ times less memory for $1024$-dimensional HD vectors).
 This is due to its large size it contains a huge number of $n$-grams resulting in large size of the $n$-gram statistics.
 Nevertheless, even for small datasets, the gains were noticeable.
 For instance, for the WebApplication dataset at $256$ $F_1$ score was $99$\,\% of the conventional $n$-gram statistics while the train/test speed-ups and the memory reduction were $5.6$, $3.4$, and $7.6$, respectively.

-Thus, these empirical results suggest that the quality of embedding w.r.t. the achievable $F_1$ score improves with increased dimensionality, however, after a certain saturation or peak point increasing dimensionality further either does not affect or worsen the classification performance and arguably becomes impractical when considering the computational resources.
+Thus, these empirical results suggest that the quality of embedding w.r.t. the achievable $F_1$ score improves with increased dimensionality, however, after saturation or peak increasing dimensionality further does not affect or worsen classification performance and becomes impractical when considering computational resources.